leereilly/octocoder/README.md

 Any changes to the actual API that aren't backwards-compatible should be added to a new version.

+# Kudos

+* GitHub for being awesome __and__ having a public API
+* Coderwall
+* Gems sinatra, shotgun, heroku, rest-client, json, rspec, rack-test and webrat
+* The letter 'F'

 # Bugs / Known Issues

-* GitHub API document doesn't list Contributor as an available resource; it may be modified/removed at any time.
+* The current GitHub API (Version 3) document doesn't list Contributor as an available resource; it may be modified/removed at any time :-o
-* Version 1 pings the GitHub API for every single user/repo; Version 2 will store a cached copy.
+* Version 1 of the coderwall-contributor-service pings the GitHub API for every single user/repo requested.
+Version 2 will store a cached copy on the filesystem (hard if I stick with Heroku) or in a database.
+* Timeouts/going over the GitHub API limit... version 2 :-)

 ![Bugs](http://i.imgur.com/K8vsw.gif "Bugs")